 Machine learning techniques are accelerating daily basis with intentions to bring good values to the businesses of today.

 In supervised machine learning, each example is sorted in a pair consisting of an input object and the desired output value.
 An algorithm in this domain analyses the training data and produces an inferred function, which can be used for mapping new examples.
 The training data consist of a set of training examples.
 This learning uses techniques as below to develop predictive models.

 - Regression – To predict the output value using training data.

 - Classification – To group the output into a class.

-Supervised learning gives glimpse of how to solve classification and regression problems.
+Supervised learning gives a glimpse of how to solve classification and regression problems.
 The algorithm is “trained” on a pre-defined set of “training examples”, which then facilitate its ability to reach an accurate conclusion when given new data.
-It has “labeled” data for creating predictive models by using either type of ml algorithms as mentioned below.
+It has “labelled” data for creating predictive models by using either type of ml algorithms as mentioned below.
 It provides outputs typically in one of two forms.

 - Regression outputs are real-valued numbers that exist in a continuous space.